adudu21isme/adudu21isme/LinuxEncryptUserHomePostInstall.md

 4. Using your file explorer or such, go to /home/ and find your main user (the user that you did not just create for this).

-5. Once you found your main user, create a folder with the name of such user and add "_enc" to the end of it, this is to make it easy to understand  later, example: if user is named "david" then "david_enc",
+5. Once you found your main user, create a folder with the name of such user and add "_enc" to the end of it, this is to make it easy to understand  later, example: if user is named "david" then "david_enc".

 6. Clone your main user, `sudo cp -a /home/david/.* /home/david_temp/`,